“We have communication issues.”

 - Identify a common goal

-Within every company there are common goals, which can depend heavily upon the focus of the business.
+Within every company, be it an advertising agency or a B2B2C eCommerce store, there are common goals, which can depend heavily upon the focus of the business.
 Identifying and clarifying common goals can come along with a number of benefits.
 After all, there is nothing more important for a team than for each of its members to have a similar mindset.

 - Make the mission and vision clear